-The banking sector in Saudi Arabia is regulated by Saudi Arabia’s central bank, the Saudi Arabian Monetary Authority (“SAMA”).
-In order to carry on banking business (a term that is widely defined by SAMA and includes, e.g., deposit taking, foreign exchange transactions, and “other banking business”) in the Kingdom, an entity must be licensed by SAMA and be either a local joint stock company or a branch of a foreign bank.
+The banking sector in Saudi Arabia is regulated by SAMA.
+In order to carry on banking business (a term that is widely defined by SAMA and includes deposit taking, foreign exchange transactions, and “other banking business”) in the Kingdom of Saudi Arabia, an entity must be licensed by SAMA and be either a local joint stock company or a branch of a foreign bank.

-Banking business further includes investment banking activities, which constitute securities business under Saudi regulation and are therefore separately governed by the Capital Market Authority (the “CMA”), but excludes insurance and finance company activities, which are separately regulated and licensed by SAMA.
+Banking business further includes investment banking activities, which constitute securities business under Saudi regulation and are therefore separately governed by the CMA, but excludes insurance and finance company activities, which are separately regulated and licensed by SAMA.
 These investment banking activities must be carried on by a non-bank joint stock company that is licensed by the CMA.

-There are currently 12 Saudi-incorporated banks, including The Saudi British Bank (“SABB”) (29% owned by HSBC), Banque Saudi Fransi (16% ownership for Credit Agricole Group), and The National Commercial Bank (“NCB”).
-Banks from the United Arab Emirates, Bahrain, Kuwait, Oman, Germany, France, the United States, Pakistan, India, China, Qatar, and Japan are currently licensed to operate in Saudi Arabia.
+There are currently 11 Saudi-incorporated banks, including The Saudi British Bank (31% owned by HSBC), Banque Saudi Fransi, and The Saudi National Bank.
+Banks from the United Arab Emirates, Bahrain, Kuwait, Oman, Germany, Switzerland, France, the United States, Pakistan, Turkey, China, Qatar, and Japan are currently licensed to operate in the Kingdom of Saudi Arabia.

 It is common practice for foreign banks that are licensed in foreign jurisdiction to lend from offshore to Saudi projects or corporations.
-This appears to be permitted by SAMA, provided the foreign banks concerned do not carry on deposit-taking or marketing activities in Saudi Arabia or otherwise have any form of presence in the Kingdom.
+This appears to be permitted by SAMA, provided the foreign banks concerned do not carry on deposit-taking or marketing activities in the Kingdom of Saudi Arabia or otherwise have any form of presence in the Kingdom of Saudi Arabia.

-The Z&Co. team’s experience with Linklaters’ market-leading team on banking matters includes:
+The Z&Co. team’s experience on banking matters includes: